Pluritech/pluri-tools/README.md

-# pluri-directives
+# Pluri Directives

-One set of directives to use in Angular and Ionic projects
+A set of directives to use in Angular and/or Ionic projects

+## List

+* [ng-autocomplete-address](https://github.com/Pluritech/pluri-directives/tree/master/ng-autocomplete-address) - Directive to autocomplete address using Google Maps API